Domen Prevc

 Domen Prevc (born 4 June 1999) is a Slovenian ski jumper.
-He is one of the most successful Slovenian ski jumpers with two gold medals at the Nordic World Ski Championships and two gold medals at the Ski Flying World Championships.
-He also won the overall FIS Ski Flying World Cup title in the 2024–25 season.
+He is one of the most successful ski jumpers of all time, with two gold medals at the Winter Olympics, two gold medals at the Nordic World Ski Championships, and three gold medals at the Ski Flying World Championships.
+He also won the overall World Cup title in the 2025–26 season, Ski Flying World Cup titles in 2025 and 2026, and the Four Hills Tournament in the 2025–26 season.

-Prevc is the current world record holder with 254.5 m, set in Planica on 30 March 2025.
+Prevc is one of only two ski jumpers – the other being Matti Nykänen – to have won all five major titles in ski jumping (Olympic individual gold, World Championship individual gold in both ski jumping and ski flying, the Four Hills Tournament, and the overall World Cup title).
+He is also the current world record holder for the longest official ski jump, landing at 254.5 m in Planica on 30 March 2025.

 Career

 2015: World Cup debut

 Prevc competed in the 2015 European Youth Olympic Winter Festival.
-He made an individual World Cup debut on 22 November 2015 in Klingenthal with eighth place.
-He needed only four World Cup starts to reach his first podium on 19 December 2015 in Engelberg where he took second place.
-At that event, Domen and Peter Prevc shared a podium as the first brothers in the World Cup history.
+He made his individual World Cup debut on 22 November 2015 in Klingenthal with eighth place.
+He needed only four World Cup starts to reach his first podium on 19 December in Engelberg where he took second place.
+At that event, Domen and his brother Peter shared a podium as the first brothers in the history of the World Cup.

 2016: First win and yellow bib

-Prevc won his first World Cup individual event on 25 November 2016 at the 2016–17 season opening in Kuusamo/Ruka, and therefore wore yellow bib as the World Cup overall leader for the first time in his career.
-Soon after that he won another three December World Cup individual events in Klingenthal, Lillehammer and Engelberg.
+Prevc won his first World Cup individual event on 25 November 2016 at the 2016–17 season opening in Ruka, and therefore wore the yellow bib as the World Cup overall leader for the first time in his career.
+Shortly after, in December, he won three more World Cup individual events in Klingenthal, Lillehammer and Engelberg.